Your doctor is an excellent first point of contact if you're thinking about quitting.

-Seeing your doctor is a great first step when planning to quit, particularly if you have a health condition, are pregnant or are taking medication.
+Seeing your doctor is a smart first step when planning to quit, particularly if you have a health condition, are pregnant or are taking medication.

 Some medications may need adjusting before you quit smoking.